dgerabagi/data-curation-environment/prompt.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 019: Single Character Input Bug in Text Area

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/client/views/parallel-copilot.view/components/NumberedTextarea.tsx`
+-   **Cycles Observed:** C4
+-   **Symptom:** When typing into the Cycle Context or Ephemeral Context text areas, the user can only input one character at a time.
+After each character, the input field loses focus, forcing the user to click it again to type the next character, making it unusable.
+-   **Root Cause Analysis (RCA):** This is a classic React focus management bug.
+The `onChange` event handler updates the state in the parent component (`view.tsx`), which triggers a re-render.
+If the `NumberedTextarea` component or its props are not correctly memoized, it re-renders unnecessarily.
+If the underlying `<textarea>` element is re-created during this render (e.g., due to an unstable `key` prop or other rendering logic), it loses focus.
+The solution requires ensuring the component and its event handlers are stable across renders.
+-   **Codified Solution & Best Practice:**
+    1.  **Memoize Component:** The `NumberedTextarea` component must be wrapped in `React.memo` to prevent it from re-rendering if its props have not changed.
+    2.  **Memoize Handlers:** The `onChange` event handlers passed down from the parent (`view.tsx`) must be wrapped in `useCallback` with a correct dependency array.
+This prevents a new function instance from being created on every parent render, which would otherwise break the memoization of the child component.
+    3.  **Stable Keys:** Ensure any `key` or `id` prop passed to the component is stable and does not change on unrelated state updates.

+---

+### Case Study 018: Stuck on Cycle Creation After Deletion

+-   **Artifacts Affected:** `src/backend/services/history.service.ts`, `src/client/views/parallel-copilot.view/view.tsx`
+-   **Cycles Observed:** C4
+-   **Symptom:** The user creates cycles up to C5.
+They then delete C5.
+The UI correctly navigates back to C4.
+However, the `+` (New Cycle) button is now disabled, and the user is permanently stuck, unable to re-create C5.
+-   **Root Cause Analysis (RCA):** The frontend (`view.tsx`) maintained its own `maxCycle` state variable.
+When a cycle was deleted, the backend `history.service.ts` correctly removed it from the `dce_history.json` file.
+However, there was no mechanism to inform the frontend that the maximum cycle number had changed.
+The frontend state still believed `maxCycle` was 5, while `currentCycle` was 4.
+The condition to enable the `+` button (`currentCycle === maxCycle`) was therefore false, disabling the button permanently.
+-   **Codified Solution & Best Practice:** The backend service responsible for the data mutation must return the new, correct state to the client.
+The `deleteCycle` method in `history.service.ts` must be updated to, after deleting the cycle, re-read the history file, determine the new maximum `cycleId`, and return it.
+The frontend's event handler must then use this returned value to update its local `maxCycle` state, ensuring the UI is perfectly synchronized with the backend data.

+---